NathanHarrington/dotfiles/README.md

     Under about:config
         set browser.fullscreen.autohide to False
+    Preferences -> General -> "Show windows and tabs from last time"

     Sign in to chrome to get the settings below:
     Set chrome to "remember where you left off"